What is Italian Silver?

 Why Mix Copper with Pure Silver that would create sterling silver?
 Pure silver tarnishes or oxides very quickly that leads an unattractive brown color.
 When 7.5% copper (or other metal) is used to make sterling silver the process of oxidation slows down.
 Pure silver is also a soft metal and can bend or break easily.
 By adding another metal compound the silver gift will last longer.
 The metal addition also makes silver more durable to make the product into rings, pendants and necklaces.

 What is Electroplating?
-This is a common method to apply a microscopically thin layer of protective metal onto a top of the silver to prevent the silver gift from contacting the air.
+This is a common method to apply a microscopically thin layer of protective metal onto the surface of the silver to prevent the silver gift from contacting the air.
 The silver item is placed in a metallic acidic solution an electrical current is applied.
 A chemical reaction occurs and metallic particles separating from the acid.
-These metallic particles then attaches to the product being to metal of the silver item and this item is coated with rhodium.
+The metallic particle then attaches to the product being to metal of the silver item and this item is coated with rhodium.
 Rhodium prevents tarnish but it can also reduce reflectivity.
 Silver items are usually coated with rhodium, which does prevent tarnish, but tends to slightly reduce the reflectivity and item's silver luster.